-To fill the solution tank, make sure the sump valve under the tank (A) is open.
-To access the front fill, pull the front fill latch lever out (B) and lower the assembly.
-Connect your solution supply to the front fill and fill to the desired level.
+To fill the solution tank, make sure the sump valve under the tank (A) and the valve on the ladder is open.
+With the ladder down, you can attach the owner supplied connection to the solution fill connection.
+Fill to desired level.
+When finished, shut all of the valves and return the front fill to the locked position.

-You may also fill the rinse tank (C) from the ground level with an owner supplied connection.
-When finished, shut off all of the valves and return the front fill to the locked position.
-See the next page for information regarding the use of the side fill inductor for filling the solution tank.